-Cogswell College is conveniently housed in one large 65,000 square foot, single story building, supporting our culture of collaboration and the fusion of arts and engineering.
-We also have ample free parking and if you do not drive, we are within two blocks of the VTA light rail and several bus lines.
+Cogswell College is conveniently housed in one large 45,000 square foot, single story building, supporting our culture of collaboration and the fusion of arts and engineering.
+The College also has free parking and is within walking distance to bus routes and VTA light rail.

-All classes (with the exception of online classes) are held in this building.
-Our cutting edge facilities make it possible to create games, render and animate short films, develop complex computer software, track, edit, mix and master soundtracks, and more - all while collaborating with peers and faculty without ever having to leave the building.
+All classes (with exception of online) are held at Cogswell College.
+Our modern facilities make it possible to create games, render and animate short films, develop complex computer software, track, edit, mix and master soundtracks, and more - all while collaborating with peers and faculty.